deformio/docs/docs/hooks.md

 # Hooks

-Webhooks are meant to commit a request somewhere when some event is being started.
+Webhooks are meant to commit a request when some event happens.

-They **works only for documents**.
+Hooks **is being triggered by documents** only.

 We have implemented webhooks as our needs were, but fill free to send us a feedback if you see something we missed.

 ## Hook properties

+Response to `/api/collections/_hooks/documents/<hook_id>/`

 	{
 	    "_id": "57114ee832d2c668de756b5d",